SepidehHayati/Other-Projects/Personal Projects/SQL Data Warehouse/Readme.md

    A modern layered architecture is commonly used in lakehouse environments.
 It organizes data into three progressive layers:

    - **Bronze Layer**
-     Raw data (Full-load Tables).
+     - Raw data (Full-load Tables).
-     Load method: As-is, no transformation.
+     - Load method: As-is, no transformation.
+     - Purpose: Landing zone for raw ingested data.

    - **Silver Layer**
-     Cleaned and standardized data are ready for analysis.
-(Full-load Tables) Includes data cleansing, enrichment, drived column, transformation, and standardization.
+     - Cleaned and standardized data are ready for analysis.
+(Full-load Tables)
+     - Includes data cleansing, enrichment, derived column, transformation, and standardization.
-     Load method: Full load with transformation.
+     - Load method: Full load with transformation.
+     - Purpose: Structured, consistent data prepared for analytics.

    - **Gold Layer**
-     Data optimized for analytics and reporting.
+     - Data optimized for analytics and reporting.
-     Stored as views or star schema tables for use in dashboards and business intelligence tools.
+     - Stored as: Views or star schema tables.
-     Aggregation and integration
+     - Includes: Aggregation and integration for business use cases.
-     Load method: No load
+     - Load method: No load (query from the silver layer via views or BI tools).
+     - Purpose: Final curated dataset for dashboards, KPIs, and insights.